Full leg AI muscle segmentation using CNN

 Data Augmentation and Training

 For training, data is heavily augmented using various techniques such as scale, skew, rotation, translation, noise, sharpen, contrast, and brightness adjustments.
-Training is conducted with a batch size of 2 and a patch size of 32x112x112 voxels, with 256 datasets seen per epoch.
+Training is conducted with a batch size of 2 and a patch size of 40x96x96 voxels, with 512 datasets seen per epoch.
 Patches are selected after data augmentation.
 Training typically continues for 200-300 epochs, taking approximately 8-12 hours.
-Below are examples of the first 100 epochs for the upper and lower leg.
+Below are examples of 36 different patches with augmentation selected from the same dataset.
 The resulting segmentations from both networks are displayed.
+The training for the upper leg is shown below.

 Using SegmentData as a Script